-The FCA Board approves the policies, regulations, charters, and enforcement activities that ensure a strong FCS.
+The FCA Board manages, administers, and establishes policies for FCA.
+The Board approves the policies, regulations, charters, and examination and enforcement activities that ensure a strong FCS.
 The Board also provides for the examination and supervision of the FCS, including Farmer Mac, and oversees the activities of the FCS Building Association, which acquires, manages, and maintains FCA headquarters and field office facilities.
-Jill Long Thompson is Chairman of the Board.
+Jill Long Thompson is the Board Chair.

 The Office of the Chief Executive Officer (CEO) enforces the rules, regulations, and orders of the FCA Board.
 The CEO directs the implementation of policies and regulations adopted by the FCA Board.
 The office plans, organizes, directs, coordinates, and controls Agency operations and leads the Agency’s efforts to achieve and manage a diverse workforce.
 Jill Long Thompson is the CEO.

-The Secretary to the Board ensures that the FCA Board complies with statutory, regulatory, and internal operation procedures and requirements.
-The Secretary to the FCA Board also serves as secretary to the Farm Credit System Insurance Corporation Board (FCSIC).
-In addition, the Secretary serves as the Parliamentarian and the Sunshine Act Official for the FCA Board.
+The Secretary to the Board serves as the Parliamentarian for the Board and keeps permanent and complete records of the acts and proceedings of the Board.
+He or she ensures that the Board complies with statutory, regulatory, and internal operation reporting requirements.
+The Secretary to the Board also serves as Secretary to the Farm Credit System Insurance Corporation Board.
+In addition, he or she serves as the Sunshine Act Official for the FCA Board.
 Dale L. Aultman is the Secretary to the Board.

 The Chief Operating Officer has broad responsibility for planning, directing, and controlling the operations of the Offices of Management Services, Examination, Regulatory Policy, and General Counsel in accordance with the operating philosophy and policies of the FCA Board.
 He or she supervises and provides policy direction to the executive staff responsible for managing these offices.
 The COO oversees and coordinates the development and implementation of the Agency-wide Strategic, Operating, and Budget plans and activities.
 The COO also coordinates the resolution of internal policy, personnel, and program issues with Agency executive leadership and the FCA Board.
 William J. Hoffman is the Chief Operating Officer.

 The Office of Congressional and Public Affairs (OCPA) serves as the Agency’s principal point of contact for Congress, the media, other Government agencies, FCS institutions, employees, System borrowers, and the public.
-OCPA develops and monitors legislation pertinent to FCA and the FCS, serves as the Agency’s congressional liaison, and prepares testimony for the Chairman and other staff members.
-The office provides information to external audiences through news releases, information brochures and fact sheets, the annual FCA Performance and Accountability Report, and other publications.
-OCPA manages media relations regarding Agency activities and the content of the FCA Web site.
-The office also coordinates special meetings, briefings for international visitors, and field hearings.
+OCPA develops and monitors legislation pertinent to FCA and the FCS, serves as the Agency’s congressional liaison, facilitates intergovernmental relations, and prepares testimony for the Chairman and other Board members.
+The office also provides information to external audiences through news releases, fact sheets, reports, and other publications.
+It cultivates relationships with media representatives who report on matters related to agriculture and rural credit, and it manages the content of the FCA website.
+OCPA also organizes special meetings, briefings for international visitors, and field hearings.
 Michael Stokke is Director of OCPA.

-The Office of Inspector General provides independent and objective oversight of Agency programs and operations through audits, inspections, investigations, and the review of proposed legislation and regulations.
-The office promotes economy and efficiency within FCA and seeks to prevent and detect fraud, waste, and abuse in the Agency’s programs and operations.
-Elizabeth M. Dean is Acting Director of the Office of the Inspector General.
+The Office of Inspector General provides independent and objective oversight of Agency programs and operations through audits, inspections, evaluations, investigations, and the review of proposed legislation and regulations.
+The office promotes economy and efficiency within FCA and seeks to prevent and detect fraud, waste, abuse, and mismanagement in the Agency’s programs and operations.
+Elizabeth M. Dean is Director of the Office of the Inspector General.

-The Office of Management Services manages and delivers FCA’s information technology, financial, human capital, and administrative services.
-The office consists of five service delivery teams: the Personnel and Purchasing Team, the Finance Team, the Client Services and Communications Team, the Technology Team, and the Applications Team.
-The Deputy Director serves as FCA’s Chief Information Officer.
+The Office of Management Services manages and delivers the Agency’s information technology, financial, human capital, and administrative services.
+The office coordinates planning efforts, including information resources management, security, human capital, and financial plans for the Agency.
+By centrally planning, managing, and delivering resource services, OMS enables the Agency's program offices to fully focus their time and attention on their respective mission-related responsibilities.
 Stephen G. Smith serves as both the Chief Financial Officer of FCA and as Director of the Office of Management Services.

-The Office of Regulatory Policy manages all policy and regulation development activities, manages regulatory and statutory prior approval activities, and conducts policy-related research of risks and emerging issues affecting the FCS.
-The office is responsible for developing regulations and policy positions that implement applicable statutes, promote the safety and soundness of the FCS, and support the System’s mission as a dependable source of credit and related services for agriculture and rural America.
-Policy and regulation development activities include the analysis of policy and strategic risks to the System, considering economic trends and other risk factors.
-The office also evaluates all regulatory and statutory prior approval requests from System institutions, including mergers, chartering, and other corporate approvals, as well as funding approval requests on behalf of the FCA Board.
+The Office of Regulatory Policy manages policy and regulation development activities that ensure the safety and soundness of the FCS and support the System's mission.
+Policy and regulation development activities include the analysis of policy and strategic risks to the System on the basis of economic trends and other risk factors.
+The office also evaluates all regulatory and statutory prior approvals for System institutions on behalf of the FCA Board, including chartering and other corporate approvals as well as funding approvals.
 Gary K. Van Meter is Director of the Office of Regulatory Policy.

 The Office of Secondary Market Oversight provides for the examination, regulation, and supervision of the activities of Farmer Mac to ensure its safety and soundness and the accomplishment of its public policy purpose as authorized by Congress.
 It also ensures that Farmer Mac complies with applicable laws and regulations, and it manages FCA’s enforcement activities with respect to Farmer Mac.
 Laurie A. Rea is Director of the Office of Secondary Market Oversight.